 The Cost Share Program builds partnerships with local entities to pool efforts and resources to deliver state highway and bridge projects.
-Ten percent of the funds are set aside for projects that demonstrate economic development through job creation.
+Funds are set aside for projects that demonstrate economic development.
 MoDOT works in cooperation with the Department of Economic Development and local entities to determine when targeted investments can be made on projects that produce the most economic impact for Missouri.
-Projects selected for the 10% set aside may be funded up to 100% of the project cost.
+Projects selected for the set aside funds may be funded up to 100% of the project cost.
+The set aside funds increase from 10% to 20% starting in 2024.
 Tracking this data ensures economic development funds are being utilized.

-At the end of the second quarter of fiscal year 2021, \$10,558,060 of economic development funds are available for eligible projects.
+At the end of the third quarter of fiscal year 2021, \$10,784,060 of economic development funds are available for eligible projects.
 The FY 2022 allocation includes \$1.3 million of project savings from prior years.
 Currently, only 50% of the FY 2024 allocation is available.
-During the second quarter of FY 2021, no economic development funds were committed to projects.
-MoDOT will continue to work with DED to identify projects that demonstrate economic development.
+During the third quarter of FY 2021, \$2,024,000 of funds were committed to the City of Sikeston for the widening and signalization of Route 61.
+MoDOT continues to work with DED to identify projects that demonstrate economic development.